simonisHereHelp/apron/Poway_UO_trial.md

 ---

-## How to validate business impact
+## How to validate?
+How to quantify the business impact?

 -- <img src="./archive/earnReward.png" width="340">